timmaurice/background-graph-entities/README.md

     npm install
     ```

-3.  **Start the development server:**
+3.  **Build the card:**
-    This command will watch for changes in the `src` directory and automatically rebuild the card.
+    This command will compile the card and place the output in the `dist/` directory.

     ```bash
-    npm run watch
+    npm run build
     ```

 4. In your Home Assistant instance, you will need to configure Lovelace to use the local development version of the card from `dist/background-graph-entities.js`.